intel/dffml/docs/examples/icecream_sales.rst

 For the prediction we will using the `test_dataset.csv` this data was not present in the training dataset.

-Here insted of creating and intermediary file we are directly providing the output of the dataflow (temperature and population) for the prediction of sales.
+Here instead of creating and intermediary file we are directly providing the output of the dataflow (temperature and population) for the prediction of sales.